leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## To automate or not to automate

-At this point I was tempted to automate it all the way up and have daily reports or something like that.
+At this point I wanted to automate it all the way up and have daily reports or something like that.

 After giving it some thought, I decided to run it a for a few hours in